Indianapolis Colts vs. New York Jets NFL Week 9 Odds, Plays and Insights for November 4, 2021

 Jets stats and trends

-- The Jets have been underdogs by 10.5 points or more once this year and covered the spread.
+- This year, the Jets have one ATS win in two games as an underdog of 10 points or more.

-- New York's games this season have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- New York has eclipsed the over/under in 57.1% of its opportunities this season (four times over seven games with a set point total).

-- In games that New York totals over 352.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- New York is 2-0 against the spread and 2-0 overall when the team piles up more than 352.4 yards.

-- The Jets have 15 giveaways this season, while the Colts have 18 takeaways.

 Home and road insights

-- Indianapolis has two wins against the spread, and is 1-3 overall, at home this season.
+- Indianapolis has covered the spread twice at home, and is 1-3 overall there, this year.

+- The Colts are unbeaten ATS (1-0) as 10-point favorites or more at home.

-- This season, in four home games, Indianapolis has hit the over twice.
+- This year, in four home games, Indianapolis has hit the over twice.

-- Away from home, New York is winless against the spread and 0-4 overall.
+- New York is 0-4 overall, and winless against the spread, away from home.

-- This season, in four away games, New York has gone over the total twice.
+- New York has hit the over twice in four away games this season.

 Powered by Data Skrive.